 Saturdays and national holidays: 11:00 a.m. – 8:00 p.m. (last order at 7:30 p.m.)

-It’s almost surprising that a glitzy urban jungle such as Shinjuku is home to so many little restaurants, tickling your taste buds with tasty Japanese food for unbelievably little money!
-We hope that our selection includes a nice place that struck your fancy!
-See you in Shinjuku!
+It’s almost surprising that a glitzy urban jungle such as Shinjuku is home to so many little restaurants, tickling your taste buds with tasty Japanese food for unbelievably low money!
+We hope that our selection includes a beautiful place that struck your fancy!
+See you for lunch in Shinjuku!

 *Prices and options mentioned are subject to change.

 Otsuka Norengai: Nostalgia on the Menu!
 Old-school Showa vibes at Otsuka Norengai’s Traditional Taverns

 3 All-You-Can-Eat Tokyo Restaurants for the Hungry: Sushi, Meat and Sukiyaki!

 How The Japanese Really Booze It: 4 Tips on Japanese Drinking Etiquette!